rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:

+        - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ In creating a new library, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
             - maybe add it in settings for owner as well (enable / disable for future lesson content generation)
         - integrate with teacher / school list from rate my professors